SergiyOlefirenko/testInterviewPreparation/01_manual_qa/10_linux_and_network/03_common_network_questions.md

 11. **DHCP messages**

-1) DHCP Discover message is brodcasted by a device that is looking for a DHCP server to obtain an IP address.
+1) <mark>DHCP Discover message</mark> is brodcasted by a device that is looking for a DHCP server to obtain an IP address.
-2) DHCP Offer message is a server response for Discover message.
+2) <mark>DHCP Offer message</mark> is a server response for Discover message.
 This message is includes IP address and other network configuration information: subnet mask, default gateway, and DNS server information.
-3) DHCP Request indicates that device wants to accept the offered IP address.
+3) <mark>DHCP Request</mark> indicates that device wants to accept the offered IP address.
-4) DHCP Acknowledgment indicates that server has assign provided IP address to device.
+4) <mark>DHCP Acknowledgment</mark> indicates that server has assign provided IP address to device.
 This message also includes lease time - duration for which IP address will be assigned to the device before it needs to be renewed.

 ---

 12. **TCP 3 way handshake**

 Three steps of the TCP three-way handshake:
-1) SYN (Synchronize) - the client sends a SYN packet to the server, indicating that it wants to establish a connection.
+1) <mark>SYN (Synchronize)</mark> - the client sends a SYN packet to the server, indicating that it wants to establish a connection.
-2) SYN-ACK (Synchronize-Acknowledgment) - the server responds with SYN-ACK packet, indicating that it has received the client's request and is willing to establish a connection.
+2) <mark>SYN-ACK (Synchronize-Acknowledgment)</mark> - the server responds with SYN-ACK packet, indicating that it has received the client's request and is willing to establish a connection.
-3) ACK (Acknowledgment) - the client sends ACK packet to the server, indicating that it has received the server's SYN-ACK paket and is ready to start exchanging data.
+3) <mark>ACK (Acknowledgment)</mark> - the client sends ACK packet to the server, indicating that it has received the server's SYN-ACK paket and is ready to start exchanging data.

 Once the three-way handshake is complete, the connection is established and data can be exchanged between the client and server in both directions.